pratyush-barik/question-sorter/README.md

 ### 3. Token-Based Matching
 - Each question is tokenized into a set of words.
 - Each unit’s content is similarly tokenized.
-- A similarity score is computed using word overlap:
+- A similarity score is computed using word overlap.

-  score = |Q ∩ U|

-  where:
-  - Q = set of words in the question
-  - U = set of words in the unit description

 ### 4. Unit Assignment
 - Each question is assigned to the unit with the highest similarity score.